Don Mattingly: Los Angeles Dodgers (2010–2015)

 Mattingly stated that one of his managerial idols was Tony La Russa.
 Mattingly admired La Russa from his playing days with the Yankees in the late 1980s.
 LaRussa had managed the dominant Oakland Athletics teams of the era.
 Mattingly recalled that despite the A's superiority to the Yankees, they still played intensely.

 On January 7, 2014, Mattingly and the Dodgers agreed on a three-year contract extension for him to remain as manager of the Dodgers.
 In the subsequent two seasons, the Dodgers won the NL West but lost the NLDS both years; in four games to the Cardinals in 2014, and in five games to the New York Mets in 2015.

 On October 22, 2015, the Dodgers and Mattingly mutually agreed to part ways, and he stepped down from his position with one year left on his contract.
-Some have suggested that the Dodgers were not willing to give Mattingly a long-term contract, while Mattingly has since said that his decision was based on family considerations.
+Some have suggested that the Dodgers were not willing to give Mattingly a long-term contract.
+However, Mattingly said in 2025 that he left the Dodgers in hopes of spending more time with his family.
+His second wife Lori had to stay in Indiana due to her two sons from a previous marriage being in school, and long commutes to Los Angeles made it difficult to spend time with her and their infant son.
 He had a 446–363 record with the Dodgers, with a winning percentage of .551, which was second-best in Los Angeles Dodgers history.
 He finished with a postseason record of eight wins and 11 losses and was the first manager in franchise history to guide the team to three straight postseason appearances.